LS102-summer2023/project-prachetasyeri/writing/paper.md

 ### Prototype

+__The model this paper analyzes and uses in Sunny Kusawa's Emotion_detection_with_CNN model[7] whcih uses CNN and deep learning in training the model.__

 Emotion detection using computer vision has attracted significant attention to programmers over the past few years.
 Many have used different models or methods to create an emotion detection program that analyses images and outputs the emotion predicted by the model.
 Initially a code from github was found and tesed on.
 The model was for detecting emotion in images which would not be feasible for this application.
 In a virtual consultation between medical practitioners and patients, the model should be able to detect emotion using real time video which would allow for live feed being available for the doctor.